Before You Get an Axolotl

 - Large plastic tub for quarantining or nursing if needed

-- (DO NOT buy gravel for you tank – axolotls eat it and it can kill them)
+- (DO NOT buy gravel for your tank – axolotls eat it and it can kill them)

 - Worm farm or container, or at least access to clean (organic) land for harvesting

-- Plastic tongs or forceps if you don’t want to hand feed you new pets
+- Plastic tongs or forceps if you don’t want to hand-feed your new pets

 The best tank mate for an axolotl is another axolotl– they don’t mix well with fish or other aquarium dwellers.

 NEVER put gravel in an axolotl tank.
 Large stones, fine smooth sand, flat slate, bare bottom, or textured tiles are fine.
 Axolotls can and will eat gravel, it blocks their digestive system and can kill them.